Zentheriun/Two-Zenther/README.md

 npm run dev
 ```

-Then open your browser and navigate to `http://localhost:5173`.
+Access in your browser at `http://localhost:5173`.

 ---